 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Canton Capital Resource Corporation are described in Note A to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2011 and 2012.
-We noted no transactions entered into by the Organization during the year for which there is a lack of authoritative guidance or consensus.
+No new accounting policies were adopted and the application of existing policies was not changed during 2012 and 2013.
+We noted no transactions entered into by the Organization during these years for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.